 In the early 1990s, Schrieffer moved to Tallahassee, Florida, where he was a university eminent scholar professor at Florida State University and a chief scientist at the National High Magnetic Field Laboratory before his retirement in 2006.
-His recent work has focused on magnetism in condensed matter and high temperature superconductivity.

-In addition to the Nobel Prize, Schrieffer has received many other honors.
+In addition to the Nobel Prize, Schrieffer received many other honors.
 Among the most notable are the Oliver E. Buckley Solid State Physics Prize, the John Ericsson Award from the American Society of Swedish Engineers, the Comstock Prize of the National Academy of Science and the National Medal of Science.
 Schrieffer is also a member of several prominent scientific academies and organizations.
-He has served as the president of the American Physical Society and as chair of the Scientific Council of the International Centre for Theoretical Physics in Trieste.
+He served as the president of the American Physical Society and as chair of the Scientific Council of the International Centre for Theoretical Physics in Trieste.

 Schrieffer died in July 2019 in Tallahassee.